-Clostridium difficile-induced colitis (also called antibiotic-associated colitis and pseudomembranous colitis) is inflammation of the large intestine that results in diarrhea.
+Clostridium difficile-induced colitis is an inflammation of the large intestine that results in diarrhea.
 The inflammation is caused by the growth of unusual bacteria, which usually results from antibiotic use.

 Many antibiotics alter the balance among the types and quantity of bacteria in the intestine, thus allowing certain disease-causing bacteria to multiply and replace other bacteria.
 The type of bacteria that most commonly overgrows and causes infection is Clostridium difficile.
 Clostridium difficile infection releases two toxins that can cause inflammation of the protective lining of the large intestine (colitis).

-Almost any antibiotic can cause this disorder, but clindamycin, penicillins (such as ampicillin and amoxicillin), and cephalosporins (such as cephalexin) are implicated most often.
-Other commonly involved antibiotics include erythromycin, sulfonamides (such as sulfamethoxazole), chloramphenicol, tetracycline, and quinolones (such as norfloxacin).
+Almost any antibiotic can cause this disorder, but clindamycin, penicillins (such as ampicillin and amoxicillin), cephalosporins (such as ceftriaxone), and fluoroquinolones (such as ciprofloxacin) are implicated most often.
 Clostridium difficile colitis also may follow the use of certain cancer chemotherapy drugs.

 Sometimes the source of the bacteria is the person's own intestinal tract.
 Clostridium difficile is normally present in the intestines of about 15 to 70% of newborns and a considerable proportion of healthy adults.
 These populations of people, known as carriers, have the bacteria but do not show any signs of illness.
 Other times, carriers spread the infection to at-risk people.
 Additionally, the bacteria are commonly found in soil, water, and household pets.
 Spread among people can be prevented by meticulous hand washing.